habib13352/ai-readme-improver/README.md

 The script creates `suggestions.md` and `README.improved.md` with feedback and a polished version of the README.

+Detailed logs for each run are written to `logs/run_YYYYMMDD_HHMMSS.log`.
+These logs include the prompts sent to OpenAI, the responses, token usage, estimated cost and timing information.

 ## GitHub Action Setup

 Add the workflow below to `.github/workflows/readme-improver.yml` to automatically post suggestions when a PR modifies `README.md`: